 Then, as that was cooking on the stovetop, I thought how nice a little creaminess would be in that sauce.
 Then — aha! — I remembered I had some coconut yogurt in the fridge!
 I stirred a bit into the sauce and tasted it: the yogurt adds not just creaminess, but also that slight bit of tang you get from cooked-down vodka.
 And it brought back the memory of that first heavenly taste.

 (Sure, you could try a different brand.
 I just haven’t tested any others, so I don’t know how they’d turn out.
-Or, if you’re not avoiding dairy, you could substitute some full-fat plain Greek yogurt for the coconut yogurt.)
+Or, if you’re not avoiding dairy, you could substitute some sour cream or full-fat plain Greek yogurt for the coconut yogurt.)

 And this dish really goes together quickly.
 If your shrimp is already thawed and you have marinara on hand, you’ll be enjoying delicious, MOL (mmm out loud) food in less than 20 minutes!